peytoncordero/DRI25/creating-simulations.md

 ## Environmental Disasters

 Lastly, let's set up a basic environmental disaster scenario.
-To add this functionality, we will want to add a few lines to our `runYear()` function.
+To add this functionality, we will want to add a few lines to our `runYear()` function, so that every year we have a potential chance for a disaster.
 Let's go back to that function and add the following:

 ```python
     # set up chance for a disaster